 • Spousal support is not an automatic right like child support is – a spouse must first establish entitlement.

-• Entitlement can be established by:
+• Entitlement may be established by:

 (1) Need – also known as “non-compensatory” entitlement.
 This basis of entitlement is premised on the needs of the spouses, their means, and their respective standards of living.
 “Need” can mean basic needs, but it has also generally been interpreted to cover a significant decline in the standard of living from the marital standard.
-Non-compensatory support reflects the economic interdependency that develops as a result of a shared life, including significant elements of reliance and expectation, summed up in the phrase “merger over time”.
+Non-compensatory support reflects the economic interdependency that develops as a result of a shared life, including elements of reliance and expectation, summed up in the phrase “merger over time”.
 The degree and duration of non-compensatory entitlement will depend on the marital standard of living, the post-separation means and needs of the spouses, and the duration of the relationship.

 (2) Compensation – also known as “compensatory” entitlement.
 Compensatory entitlement will arise where, as a result of the parties’ roles during the marriage, one spouse has suffered economic disadvantage or has conferred economic advantages on the other.
-Most often, such entitlement will arise where one spouse has sacrificed career opportunities in order to take on more of the family’s household or child-rearing responsibilities.
-Upon the dissolution of the spousal relationship, the spouse who has given up opportunities may be entitled to spousal support, either to compensate for diminished earning capacity or to share in the augmented earning capacity of the other spouse.
+Most often, such entitlement will arise when one spouse has sacrificed career opportunities in order to take on more of the family’s household or child-rearing responsibilities.
+Upon the dissolution of the spousal relationship, the spouse who has given up opportunities may be entitled to spousal support, either to compensate for diminished earning capacity or to share in the increased earning capacity of the other spouse.
 The main goal of compensatory spousal support is to provide for an equitable sharing of the economic consequences of the marriage.

 (3) Contract – this is present when there is an agreement between the spouses that one will pay support to the other.